Marittie/LibrumAmatis/README.md

 ## PP8 Validator

+All pages were run through the [PEP8 Validator  ](http://pep8online.com/).

+No errors from codes written by me.

+## Lighthouse Report

+The lighthouse report initially showed a low score on performance.
+I compressed my hero image which fixed the problem.

 # Responsiveness

 I checked the website for responsiveness on all devices from 320px and up.
-I checked on Chrome, Edge, Firefox and Opera browers.
+I checked on Chrome, Edge, Firefox and Opera browsers.

-I did this by using developer tools and resising the website to down to 320px.
+I did this by using developer tools and resizing the website to down to 320px.

 As expected there were no responsiveness issues.